-E-MAIL: gonet@ualberta.ca and klisgo@ualberta.ca
+E-MAIL: klisgo@ualberta.ca

-CLASS DAYS & TIMES: Tuesdays and Thursdays, 2:30-3:50 pm
+CLASS DAYS & TIMES: Tuesdays and Thursdays, 10:30-11:50 am

-CLASS LOCATION: Room A2603 and GIS Lab
+CLASS LOCATION: Room A2210 and A2702 GIS Lab

 COURSE DESCRIPTION

 This is the capstone course for the Northern Systems Major, providing students with a comprehensive overview of contemporary approaches to conservation and land planning, with focused applications to northern systems in Canada.
 Building on foundations, the course materials address the integration of social, environmental and economic values, and emphasize maintenance and stewardship of ecosystem integrity through proactive planning and management measures.